BroadcomMFD/broadcom-product-scripts/endevor/Package Shipping from Endevor to Endevor/README.md

      HOST DATASET NAME:  SYSDE32.NDVR.ADMIN.ENDEVOR.*.ALTERS
        maps to
      REMOTE DATASET NAME:(SCRIPT-FILE)
-- #RJICPY1 - the REMOTE JOBSTREAM skeleton.
-This version shows some additional commenting that you may elect to include
 - C1BMXIN and C1BMXJOB are the most complicated of the items in this collection, and are the most likely to be excluded.
 These show a more complicated method for mapping to the Destination system or subsystem name, using the package name prefix as the determining factor.
+- GETSYRSB example REXX routine that determines the Destination System or Subsystem name based on the package prefix.
+- #RJICPY1 - provided only to demonstrate additional commenting that you may elect to use.
+This item contains the "@INCLUDE=(B)" statement that copies in a CA66AB or CA32AB member, or member named for a Destination at your site.